11 Easy Ways to Save Money While Saving the Planet

 Get eco-friendly trash bags.

 Even if you're diligent about recycling and composting, you probably don't pay much attention to the bags you put your trash into.
-But the new eco-friendly brand Evolution Bags is here to change that.
-From today, April 20, until Sunday, April 23 use offer code EVOEARTH to get 25 percent off any order of Evolution's 70 percent post-consumer recycled bags in both 13 and 42 galleon sizes!
+But the eco-friendly brand Evolution Bags is here to change that.
+Evolution's 70 percent post-consumer recycled bags are available in 13 and 42 gallon sizes, and you can find them on Amazon priced from $10.50 per box.

 Replace your light bulbs.